-The Converse collection is organized into the following six series:
+The Converse collection is organized into the following seven series:

 - Biographical materials